Supercritical Regime for the Kissing Polynomials: Statement of Main Results

-The nature of the restriction on odd $n$ in Theorem~\ref{thm: strong asymptotics gamma} is due to the construction of the so-called global parametrix, whose existence can only be assured when $2\kappa-c$ as above is not in $2\pi \Z$.
-Details are given in Section~\ref{sec: global parametrix}, and in particular Section~\ref{section: analysis theta divisor}.
-The functions $\Psi_{0,1}$ are specific entries in this global parametrix, and as such they are initially constructed with the help of meromorphic differentials on the Riemann surface associated to \eqref{eq: spectral curve}.
-For the benefit of the reader, in Section~\ref{sec: asymptotics} we translate this construction into complex-analytic terms, which leads to more explicit forms for $\Psi_{0,1}$.
+The nature of the restriction on odd $n$ in Theorem~\ref{thm: strong asymptotics gamma} is due to the construction of the so-called global parametrix, whose existence can only be assured upon verifying the non-degeneracy conditions leading to the definition of $\Theta_\varepsilon^*$ above.
+Again, details are given in Section~\ref{sec: global parametrix}, and in particular Section~\ref{section: analysis theta divisor}.
+The functions $\Psi_{n,0}$ and $\Psi_{n,1}$ are specific entries in this global parametrix, and as such they are initially constructed with the help of meromorphic differentials on the Riemann surface associated to \eqref{eq: spectral curve}.
+For the benefit of the reader, in Section~\ref{sec: asymptotics} we translate this construction into complex-analytic terms, which leads to more explicit forms for $\Psi_{n,0}$ and $\Psi_{n,1}$.

-The appearance of a zero of $\Psi_1$ on the imaginary axis is natural in our situation, because for odd $n$ the polynomial $p_n^\lambda$ has, by symmetry, exactly one zero on the imaginary axis.
+The appearance of a zero of $\Psi_{n,1}$ on the imaginary axis is natural in our situation, because for odd $n$ the polynomial $p_n^\lambda$ has, by symmetry, exactly one zero on the imaginary axis.
 When $\lambda<\lambda_c$, the support of the limiting zero distribution of $p_n^{\lambda}$ is connected and intersects the imaginary axis, so this zero on $i\R$ is always encoded in the limiting distribution.
 However, when $\lambda>\lambda_c$, the support of the limiting distribution $\mu_*$ no longer touches the imaginary axis.
 Therefore, the purely imaginary zero of $p_{2n+1}^\lambda$ remains an outlier, and can intuitively be thought of as a \say{spurious} zero in the language of rational approximation.

 As it was pointed out by Deaño, Huybrechs and Iserles \cite[Proposition~3]{deano2015kissing}, for any $n$ fixed, there is always a sequence $\omega=\omega_j\to \infty$ for which $p_{2n+1}^{\omega_j}$ never exists (as a polynomial of degree exactly $2n+1$).
 Having in mind the identification $\omega=n\lambda$, and leaving aside technicalities such as the uniformity of the error in \eqref{eq: asymptotics outside gamma} for large $\lambda$, it is therefore natural that $p_{2n+1}^\lambda$ need not exist for all values of $\lambda$.
 As such, the restriction on odd degrees in Theorem~\ref{thm: strong asymptotics gamma} was to be expected.